HSR Layout metro station

 HSR Layout is an upcoming elevated metro station on the North-South corridor of the Blue Line of Namma Metro in Bangalore, India.
 Around this metro station holds the main HSR Layout suburban area which divides into seven sectors consisting of main roads and cross roads inside the locality.
 This is a prime location for its neighbouring areas like Agara, Silk Board, Sarjapura and Madiwala.
-This metro station is slated to become operational around June 2026.
+This metro station is slated to become operational around December 2026 instead of June 2026.

 History

 In December 2019, the Bangalore Metro Rail Corporation Limited (BMRCL) invited bids for the construction of the HSR Layout metro station, part of the 9.859 km Reach 2A – Package 1 section (Central Silk Board - Kodibeesanahalli) of the 18.236 km Blue Line of Namma Metro.
 On 13 October 2020, Afcons Infrastructure was chosen as the lowest bidder for this segment, with their proposal closely matching the initial cost estimates.
 As a result, the contract was awarded to the company, which led to the beginning of the construction works of this metro station as per the agreed terms.